luisaveiro/docker-vuejs-template/README.md

 #### <ins>Setup Docker environment</ins>

 Before you setup a new Vue.js application, you will need to create an **.env** file for the Docker Compose file to use.
+This will allow you to customise your docker setup without having to manually override the Dockerfile and Docker Compose file.

-This template includes a **.env.example** which you can copy from.
+This GitHub template includes a **.env.example** which you can copy from.
+You can run the following command in your terminal.

 ```bash
 # Create .env from .env.example.